HSF/packaging/RelocatableSoftware/SLPackage/README.md

 SLPackage
 ===========
-Example program/library code to demonstrate package relocatability concepts.
+Example program/library code to demonstrate basic relocation concepts.
 The following software is required to build the base set of programs:

 - [CMake](https://www.cmake.org) version 3.3 or newer